Professional Skills in Tropical Marine Biology

 Take a critical approach to personal development planning for their career in the context of the graduate labour market.

 Recognise personal and professional skills that will enhance employability, and research opportunities for skills development available to them during their university career.

 Demonstrate competence in job application skills, including CV and cover letter writing and the interview process.

-40 hours of seminars, workshops, lectures and external training
+40 hours of seminars, workshops and lectures.

 This module does not appear to have any essential texts.
 To see non-essential items, please refer to the module's reading list.

 Assessment items, weightings and deadlines

 Dr Michael Steinke, Dr Radu Zabet, Prof Alex Dumbrell, Dr Michelle Taylor, Dr Rosa Van Der Ven

 School Graduate Office, email: bsgradtaught (Non essex users should add @essex.ac.uk to create a full email address)

 Of 73 hours, 21 (28.8%) hours available to students: